back to the MAIN INDEX

 All dressed in gold: with a crest

-Of feathers, looking like a muslim.
-[1]
+Of feathers, that made him look like a muslim.
+1

 So, in a polite manner, they started saying: